10 Natural Ways to Get Rid of Headaches

 Avoid this major cause of tension headaches and take a break from sitting at your computer no more than every 60 minutes.
 Rotate your head in a circular motion both clockwise and counterclockwise while stretching your neck in the process.
 This exercise with help you alleviate built up tension that promotes headaches.

 Performing yoga is another excellent exercise technique to loosen up your muscles and clear your line of thought.
-Yoga stimulates respiration and the circulatory system, improves muscle strength and promotes overall vitality.
-Next time you feel the beginning stages of a headache, take the time to perform a couple yoga poses such as downward dog to ease tension and support blood flow.
+Yoga stimulates respiration and the circulatory system improves muscle strength, and promotes overall vitality.
+Next time you feel the beginning stages of a headache, take the time to perform a couple of yoga poses such as downward dog to ease tension and support blood flow.

 9: Detox Baths